andrepoyer/github-users-grid/README.md

-Certainly!
-Here's a comprehensive documentation for your Angular project:

 # Angular GitHub Users Grid

 This Angular project displays a grid of users fetched from the GitHub API.
 The grid can be filtered using three different inputs.